 The Lake Louise Tea Room Challenge, Alberta

 Do you dream of an adventurous fall hike of more than six hours in the Canadian Rockies?
 From Lake Louise, climb 3.5 kilometers through a verdant forest of fir and spruce trees and you will reach Lake Agnes, named for Lady Agnes Macdonald, the second wife of Canadian Prime Minister Sir John A. McDonalds.
-At this point, you will surely be tempted by a good hot tea and a piece of pie at the tea room .
+At this point, you will surely be tempted by a good hot tea and a piece of pie in the tea room.

 Kinney Lake Trail, British Columbia